FMI Public Speaker Series

 This event is free and open to all members of the Texas Tech University community and the general public.

-Visitors to the university may park in Reserved Lot R-23 outside of the Rawls College starting at 5:00 PM.
-To register your vehicle for this event click here.
+Visitors to the university may park in Reserved Lot R-23 outside of the Rawls College of Business.
+To register your vehicle for this event click here or contact the Texas Tech Events office at (806) 742-PARK.
+Attendees may also register vehicles for event parking by stopping at any entry station on the TTU campus.

 About the Speaker